WISCAD/wiscad/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

-Our lab is made up of a highly motivated, self-driven, and collaborative researchers.
-We embrace that members come from all cultures and backgrounds.
+Our lab members are highly motivated, self-driven, and collaborative researchers.
+We embrace all forms of diversity in our lab.

 {% include section.html %}